wixplosives/sample-monorepo/README.md

   - `lerna updated` shows changed packages.
   - Easier multi-pacakge publishing, using `lerna publish`.

-- Source and tests are written in strict [TypeScript](https://github.com/Microsoft/TypeScript).
+- Sources and tests are written in strict [TypeScript](https://github.com/Microsoft/TypeScript).
   - We use a single, common, `tsconfig.base.json`, from which all other `tsconfig.json` files inherit (using `"extends"`).
   - Each project has two folders, `src` and `test`, each with their own `tsconfig.json`.
 This allows us to define which `@types` packages are accessible on a per-folder basis (`src` should not have access to `test` globals).
   - We use [node-typescript-support](https://github.com/AviVahl/node-typescript-support) to run tests directly from sources.